-A new, no-cost platform that makes it easy to measure student engagement in coding/CS and STEAM subjects
+A new, no-cost platform that makes it easy to engage students in all subjects, with & without screens

 Why Teachers Love Ozobot Classroom